shrub4thedub/boxlang/README.md

 boxlang

-box is a simple scripting language inspired by plan9s rc
+box is a simple scripting language inspired by plan9s rc.